guicastro/docker-web-server-lamp/README.md

-# Web Server Docker Container Apache/Multi PHP/MySQL for Mac
+# Web Server Docker Container Apache/Multi PHP/MySQL/Oracle/SQL Server for Mac and Windows
-This is a Docker Container compatible with macOS to up a webserver with:
+This is a Docker Container was tested on macOS 10.13 and Windows 10 to up a webserver with:
 - Apache 2 (latest) on debian
 - PHP 5.6 using FPM (latest release)
-- PHP 7.1 using FPM (latest release)
+- PHP 7.1 using FPM (latest release) with drivers to work with MySQL, PostgreeSQL, Oracle Database and MS SQL Server
 - MySQL 5.7 (latest release)

 ## YML Files and Instructions